Timetastic/slate/source/index.html.md

 # Introduction

+👏 Welcome to the Timetastic API 👏

 You can use the Timetastic API to integrate Timetastic into other software applications and custom workflows.

 The API is designed to be a predictable and intuitive way to interact with your company’s Timetastic account.

-Like Timetastic itself the API is under continuous development so changes and improvements are to be expected.
+Like Timetastic itself the API is under continuous development, so changes and improvements are to be expected.
 Be sure to keep an eye on our [Twitter Changelog](https://twitter.com/search?f=tweets&vertical=default&q=timetastic%20%23changelog&src=typd) to receive information on new additions and changes to both Timetastic and the API when we release new features and changes.

-To get started, read the sections below on Authentication and Rate Limiting, then get stuck in.
+**Get stuck in:** Read the sections below on Authentication and Rate Limiting, then see what you can do!

 # Rate Limiting